Exercise Solutions

 compare according to general numerical value

 4) Sort the scores.csv file numerically in ascending order using the contents of the second field.
 Header line should be preserved as the first line as shown below.
-Hint: see Shell Features chapter.
+Hint: see the Shell Features chapter.

 $ (sed -u '1q' ; sort -t, -k2,2n) < scores.csv